JosTheDude/surf/README.md

 a. `npm i`
 b. `npm run`
 6. It will output a link, just click it and boom you can access the frontend locally :)

+**IF THIS IS PATCHED, THIS WILL NOT BE UPDATED TILL ANOTHER PLAUSIBLE SYSTEM IS FOUND THAT CAN BE USED FOR THIS FRONTEND**